stanfordnqp/spins-b/README.rst

 SPINS-B can use both a CPU-based solver or the GPU-accelerated Maxwell FDFD solver.
 For 2D simulations, we recommend using a direct matrix CPU-based solver ("local_direct") because it is faster.
-In particular, we recommend installing scikits-umfpack for best performance.

 3D simulations require too much memory and an iterative solver must be used.
 We recommend the GPU-accelerated MaxwellFDFD solver ("maxwell_cg") in this case.

 Publications